-- The malabsorptive aspect of the duodenal switch may be reversed.
+- The malabsorptive aspect of the Duodenal Switch Surgery may be reversed.
 It will then take on the similarities of the gastric sleeve surgery.

 - Similar to the gastric sleeve, patients will be able to eventually enjoy a wide range of food options as they adjust.
 However, it's important to follow the dietary guidelines and food options that are developed for you.

 - Nausea, sweating, bloating, abdominal cramps and facial flushing are often called the dumping syndrome in gastric bypass surgery.
-Unlike other methods, dumping syndrome is less likely for patients who have undergone the duodenal switch surgical process.
+Unlike other methods, dumping syndrome is less likely for patients who have undergone the Duodenal Switch Surgery process.

 In addition to being able to shed excessive amounts of weight, you could finally get your life back.